uk-fci/nhs-number/docs/developing.md

 This project uses [Poetry](https://python-poetry.org/docs/) for dependency management and packaging.

+Any edit **MUST** have a new version number otherwise it will be rejected by PyPi.

 Publication to PyPi is handled by GitHub Actions.
 The workflows are defined in the `.github/workflows` folder.

 Pushes of code to the `staging` branch will trigger a publication to Test PyPi.